 Having defined a mineable resource and successfully producing refined REE products, the next stage in the evolution of Search Minerals is to advance the development of a mine and primary concentrator starting with the Deep Fox deposit.
-This operation will provide the feed for secondary processing at a brown field location on the Island of Newfoundland.
+This operation will provide the REE concentrate for secondary processing at a brown field location on the Island of Newfoundland.

-The secondary processing facility on the island of Newfoundland will be advanced in parallel with the development of the mine and primary concentrator in Labrador and will establish a REE production capacity within the province using hydrometallurgical and solvent extraction process to produce the individual oxides needed for manufacturing metals, alloys and permanent magnets.
+The secondary processing facility on the island of Newfoundland will be advanced in parallel with the development of the mine and primary concentrator in Labrador.
+It will establish a REE production capacity within the province using hydrometallurgical (direct extraction) and separation (solvent extraction) plants to produce the individual pure rare earth oxides needed for manufacturing metals, alloys and permanent magnets.